Abdu1Hak/WRO-2025/README.md

 cListPillarRed, dilate = get_red_contours(ROI_MAIN, hsv, rRed, rRed2)
 ```

 These raw contours are filtered into potential candidates with the function ``` filter_pillars() ``` that enforces a minimum area and computes geometric values for each pillar: center x, top y, height, and distance.
 This distance prefers pillars that are lower in the image and near the camera center.
 Then these pillars must pass short logical filters.
 We ignore pillars if it is not the closest pillar (to avoid multiple pillars being detected).
 A pillar is marked passed if it has moved past a horizontal target zone ```python if pillar["x"] < redTarget ``` or mark it 'too far' if the bottom ```python pillar["y"] + pillar["h"]``` is above a soft distance threshold (< 155) which indicates the pillar is still far vertically.
-Only when these conditions are passed will the dictionary below be appended as the 'closest pillar'.
+Only when these conditions are met will the dictionary below be appended as the 'closest pillar'.

 ```python
 {